Ensuring better provision of supplies in times of disaster

 - What will the funding provide?

-The funding will enable the National Emergency Management Agency to prioritise coordination and deployment of emergency management resources.
+The funding will enable the National Emergency Management Agency to prioritise the coordination and deployment of Australian-Government-owned emergency management resources.

 It will also support the establishment of a dedicated National Emergency Management Stockpile Standing Offer Panel, and enable the procurement and management of an initial stockpile of Australian Government-owned assets in 2023-24.